 - 1 large clove garlic, finely chopped

-- 2 liters of chicken stock (or water with 1 bio chicken cube), optional
+- 2 liters of vegetable stock (or water with 1 bio vegetable cube), optional

 - 2 bay leaves